 Some business owners prefer even more distance from their home even if it’s just a private office in the garden.
 The backyard office is growing in popularity.
 Crossing the backyard and unlocking the door to your office can help make the mental switch to work mode.

 Have you thought about having an office in your backyard?
-Our light, bright S-Pod makes an ideal home office.
+Our light, bright 2 bedroom transportable homes makes an ideal home office space.
 As it is a room only, no building consent is needed.
 Fully insulated with energy efficient LED lighting, you can also choose options such as, solar power, built-in shelving, an extension lead to connect to mains power, and a deck; perfect for working outside on warm days!

 Like to find out more?
 Contact us today.
 We’d be happy to talk you through the environmentally friendly possibilities.